-- Chilling the dough is key for slice and bake cookies – We recommend chilling overnight or up to 2 days (makes it a great a make ahead option).
+- Chilling the dough is key for slice and bake recipe - We recommend chilling overnight or up to 2 days (makes it a great a make ahead option).

-- If you skip the chilling, the cookies might massively spread and loose its shape and texture.
+- If you skip the chilling, the shortbread might massively spread and loose its shape and texture.

 - If using salted butter, you can omit adding any additional salt to the recipe.

-- Dipped in chocolate – Dip one half of each cooled cookie in melted chocolate and place in a parchment paper until set.
+- Dipped in chocolate - Dip one half of each cooled biscuit in melted chocolate and place in a parchment paper until set.

 - Add Nuts - Sprinkle finely chopped toasted nuts like almonds, hazelnuts, pecans or walnuts to the chocolate part before to sets.

-- Jam sandwiches – Cut a hole (about 1/2-inch diameter) in the middle of one half of cookie dough and bake as instructed.
-Spread your favorite jam on the bottom of a whole cookie and top with a holed cookie, exposing the jam in the middle (jam filled cookies will keep for about 2 days at room temperature).
+- Jam sandwiches - Cut a hole (about ½-inch diameter) in the middle of one half of dough and bake as instructed.
+Spread your favorite jam on the bottom of a whole one and top with a punched out biscuit, exposing the jam in the middle (jam filled ones will keep for about 2 days at room temperature).

 - Vanilla extract - Mix in some vanilla along with the dough

-- Sugar topping – Sprinkle some coarse Turbinado sugar on top of cookies before baking.
+- Sugar topping - Sprinkle some coarse Turbinado sugar on top before baking.

 How to make?

-Make dough – Cream butter, brown sugar and salt until light and fluffy.
+- Make dough - Cream butter, sugar and salt until light and fluffy.
 Mix in flour and form a smooth dough.
 Roll dough into a 10 to 11 inch log.
 Chill overnight.

-Slice and bake – Slice cold dough into 1/4-inch thick slices, bake at 350 degrees for about 20 minutes, until golden brown.
+- Slice and bake - Slice cold dough into ¼-inch thick slices, bake at 350 degrees for about 20 minutes, until deep golden in color.

 How to store?

-Room temperature – Cookies can be stored for about a week in a tightly sealed container.
+Room temperature - Shortbreads can be stored for about a week in a tightly sealed container.

 How to freeze?

-Cookies can be frozen for one to two months, making it a great make ahead cookie recipe for the Holidays.
+These can be frozen for one to two months, making it a great make ahead recipe for the Holidays.